Ambetter Health Insurance Review (2026)

 85.98

-Medical care quality scores show more variation, ranging from 63.76 for PPO plans to 73.82 for HMO plans, all below the 100-point benchmark, suggesting room to improve care coordination and clinical outcomes.
+Medical care quality scores show more variation, ranging from 63.76 for PPO plans to 73.82 for HMO plans.
+All plan types fall below the 100-point benchmark, which points to room for improvement in care coordination and clinical outcomes.
 Plan administration scores are more consistent, clustering between 84.76 and 86.6 points across all plan types.

-Ambetter's strongest suits are member service and claim processing.
-POS plans deliver the best overall experience, combining the lowest denial rate (15%) with a perfect member experience score.
-HMO plans lead on medical care coordination, so they're worth a closer look if clinical quality is your priority.
-Match these scores against what matters most to you, whether that's low claim denials, responsive service or strong clinical outcomes, before settling on a plan type.
+Ambetter's strongest results are in member service and claim processing.
+POS plans deliver the best overall experience, with the lowest denial rate (15%) and a perfect member experience score.
+HMO plans lead on medical care coordination and are worth considering if clinical quality is your priority.
+Compare these scores against what matters most to you before settling on a plan type: low claim denials, responsive service or strong clinical outcomes.

 Browse Ambetter Health Insurance Plans